 A major point Ms. Edwards tries to get across in her book ‘Drawing on the Right Side of the Brain’ is that you shouldn’t attempt to draw recognizable shapes and objects.
 We have in our minds a stylized idea of what a face looks like, what a body looks like.
 So when we draw a face we base it on what’s in our mind, not what is in front of our eyes and what we draw is distorted by the stylization that lives in our heads.

-One common exercise to help do that is to copy an upside down picture.
+One common exercise is to copy an upside down picture.
 In her workbook Ms. Edwards provides 4 pictures to copy.
 The one I copied is a Picasso drawing of Igor Stravinsky.

 Here is the image as I saw it:

 And here is Mr. Picasso’s version right side up.